venmo/business-rules/README.md

 ### 2. Define your set of actions

 These are the actions that are available to be taken when a condition is triggered.
+Actions can either persist the changes directly, or can return an updated state back for any downstream use cases, or do both.

 For example: